-In addition to the familiar modes of delivery, some programmes are also presented by technologically mediated teaching:
+In addition to the familiar modes of delivery, some programmes are also presented by telematic education:

-- BNurs Honours:
+- BNurs Honours;

-- BSc Honours (Obstetrics and Gynaecology);

-- MNurs:
+- MNurs;

-- M in Nutrition;
+- M in Nutrition; and

-- MMed (Fam Med);

-- MPhil in Health Sciences Education:

-- · Postgraduate Diploma in Family Medicine; and

 - Postgraduate Diploma in Nursing.

 Ukwanda Centre for Rural Health

 The Ukwanda Centre for Rural Health was established as an initiative of the Faculty of Medicine and Health Sciences in June 2001.
 The purpose of Ukwanda is to coordinate and support comprehensive, community-based training and research for all the students in the Faculty.
 Ukwanda therefore provides students with the opportunity to be trained in rural areas and to experience the challenges that are unique to these areas.